You and I are parenting in a new era.

 But wait, isn’t being a good parent supposed to be a, well, good thing?
 Ever heard the saying “Having too much of a good thing?”
 Have we gone overboard in our efforts to bring out the best in our children?

 It starts from birth.
-Exclusive breastfeeding is now the desired route of most mothers.
+Exclusive breastfeeding is now the desired route for most mothers.
 Whether this is actually possible in reality can make or break the morale of a new mum.

 We choose the theories/principles that make sense to us, and make that our go-to-guide as we figure this whole parenting thing out.
 Attachment parenting, Cry-it-out, co-sleeping, sleeping in a separate room, baby-led weaning, and so on.
 And discipline methods definitely could take up a whole article on its own.